insideout10/wordlift-docs/docs/shortcodes.rst

     [wl_chord width=... height=... main_color=... depth=... global=...]

 .. image:: /images/wordlift-shortcodes-chord.png
-Visualizes relations between entities, starting from the current post and the entities mentioned in it.
+The Chord widget visualizes relations between entities, starting from the current post and the entities mentioned in it.

 width
     *(optional)* Width of the chord.
 Can be expressed in pixels or percentages (e.g. *120px* or *70%*).